Website Navigation for Screen Readers

 Eligibility

-Department chair/vice deans of research may apply for University cost sharing of bridge funding for research programs for faculty across all ranks and divisions, provided that they were PI/MPI/Co-PI on at least one federal award that has experienced a major delay in receipt of sponsored funding (i.e., delay of a notice of renewal or non-competitive continuation, delay of payment after notice of award).
-Given limited availability of funds, pre-tenure faculty may be prioritized in the selection process.
-Awards are not intended to invest in new areas for research (see Pivot Grants).
+Department Chair/Vice Deans for Research may apply for University cost sharing of Bridge funding for research programs for faculty across all ranks and divisions, provided that they were PI/MPI/Co-PI on at least one federal award that has experienced a major delay in receipt of sponsored funding (i.e., delay of a notice of renewal or non-competitive continuation, delay of payment after notice of award).

 Terms

 Departments/divisions can request Bridge Grants of up to $100,000 over one year (up to $50,000 from the University and $50,000 from matching funds).
 The award amount will be commensurate with maintaining research programs at an “essential” level and will be based on a review of the grant record and prospect of imminent funding.
 A single, non-renewable grant is anticipated.
 Funds are to be expended within 12 months.
+Distributing funds to subaward recipients at other institutions is not permitted with Bridge funding.
+Bridge Grants can be used to support research personnel (faculty, students, postdocs, staff) and materials and supplies, and travel.
+If federal awards and new funds are made available, Bridge Award funds must be returned/reimbursed according to the source of funds.

 Application